msam3/web102_prework/README.md

-ccd # WEB102 Prework - *Name of App Here*
+ccd # WEB102 Prework - Crowfunding Monster Tracker

 Submitted by: Melanie Samudio

 Sea Monster Crowdfunding Tracker is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: 7 hours spent in total
+Time spent: 9 hours spent in total

 ## Required Features